uniwien-prodlog/gor_ag_luv_2026/index.md

 The German Operations Research Society working group for logistics and transportation (GOR AG LuV) invites you to attend our workshop this year.

-## AG LuV Workshop 2025: 13.-14.03 at Frankfurt Airport
+## AG LuV Workshop 2026: 05.-06.03 at DXC Technology in Düsseldorf
-This year's GOR AG LuV workshop will be hosted by Fraport AG at Frankfurt Airport.
-Thanks to Fraport for hosting us!
+This year's GOR AG LuV workshop will be hosted by DXC Technology in Düsseldorf.
+Save the date!

+{% comment %}
 ## Directions to the workshop location
-The workshop will take place in the [inno.hub](https://www.fraport.com/de/geschaeftsfelder/service/coworking/inno-hub.html) in Terminal 2.
-Please note the detailed directions below to find the workshop room.
+The workshop will take place in...
+TODO

-**By car**: Park in P8 beneath Terminal 2.
+**By car**: TODO
-**By train**: Take the train to the airport train station and go to Terminal 1.
-Follow the signs to area D/E, which will bring you to the Skyline.
-Take the Skyline to Terminal 2.

-Once you arrive in Terminal 2, go to Area D and continue to the west until you reach the end of the building past the last Check-In desk.
-There is a small hallway.
-Walk past the first elevator (this one does not go to the 5th floor!).
-The second elevator further down the hallway will take you to the 5th floor.
-Enter the door for the "inno.hub" and then follow the signs for the "inno.gate" (room 152.5333).
+**By train**: TODO
+{% endcomment %}

 ## Attending
+Registration is not yet open.
+Please check back soon.
+{% comment %}
 [**Register here!**](https://forms.gle/DpQP49y9AbsJaF868) Registration is free for members of the [GOR](https://www.gor-ev.de/).
 If you are not a GOR e.V. member, please join prior to attending the workshop.
+{% endcomment %}

 ## Workshop language
-The workshop is traditionally in German, but we encourage participants to present in English as we may have some attendees who do not speak German.
+This year, we kindly request that all talks are given in English, so as to not exclude any guests from the talks.

 ## Preliminary Program
+Expect a program in January, 2026!
+{% comment %}
 Note that the following program is subject to change.